Top 5 Ranked Mens Table Tennis Players Of All Time

 Wang Liqin was a menace to play against.
 At 6 feet 1 inch, he had great power over the ball.
 Many players pointed to Liqin as having the strongest forehand shot out of anybody.

 Liqin got his first accolade early on in his career.
-As a 15 year old boy, he made the Chinese National Squad -- a very difficult feat.
+As a 15 year old boy, he made the Chinese National Squad.

 Liqin would go on to win three World Championships.
 He also won a gold medal in doubles table tennis in 2000.